naokimas/naokimasuda.github.io/gsd.md

   - First talk by me next week on the structure of the graduate programs.
   - No seminars in some weeks (you will see it in the schedule that will be distributed).

+## First-year courses

+- They are already starting!
+- PhD and MA: You need to choose Pure or Applied Track and take the corresponding mandatory courses.
+- MS: Read carefully the requirement and plan it ahead.
+- More on this next week.

 # Structure of graduate programs

-##	First-year courses
+##	First-year courses for PhD and MA students

+Read your program's webpage under the "Graduate" tab on the department's website.

 The first year courses are structured as a cohort sequence.
-You should be enrolled in either Applied or Pure track.
+You must be enrolled in either Pure or Applied track.

 ### Fall semester offering: